Shuja Khanzada

 As an army officer, Khanzada fought in the 1971 Indo-Pakistani war, before partaking in the Siachen conflict in 1983.
 Retiring from the military, Khanzada entered politics in 1996.
 He was elected to the Punjab Provincial Assembly thrice, in 2002, 2008, and 2013; the latter as a PML (N) candidate from his native constituency in Attock.
 Appointed Home Minister in 2014, Khanzada spearheaded the campaign against terrorism and sectarian militancy in Punjab.

-On 16 August 2015, Khanzada was assassinated in a suicide attack at his political office in Shadikhan, Attock.
+On 16 August 2015, Khanzada was assassinated in a suicide attack at his political office in Shadi Khan, Attock.
 The militant group Lashkar-e-Jhangvi (LeJ) claimed responsibility for the attack, in retaliation for the killing of LeJ chief Malik Ishaq during Khanzada's tenure.
 A number of his family members had been killed in a suicide attack on a funeral near Mardan, two years earlier.

 Early life

-Khanzada's grandfather Captain Ajab Khan was a member of the Indian Legislative Assembly (in British India) and his uncle Taj Muhammad Khanzada was a member of the National Assembly and Punjab Provincial Assembly from the 1950s to the late 1990s.
+Born to a Pashtun family of the Yusufzai tribe, Khanzada's grandfather Captain Ajab Khan was a member of the Indian Legislative Assembly (in British India) and his uncle Taj Muhammad Khanzada was a member of the National Assembly and Punjab Provincial Assembly from the 1950s to the late 1990s.
 He matriculated at the Public School Nowshera, followed by FSc. and graduation from the Islamia College in Peshawar with a bachelor's degree in arts in 1966.
 In 1967, he was commissioned into the Pakistan Army.
 Khanzada was married and had three children.
 His son, Jahangir Khanzada, succeeded him as a member of the provincial assembly in by-elections on 6 October 2015 from the family's native constituency of PP-16, following Shuja's assassination.
 Three of his cousins died in the Mardan funeral bombing in 2013.
 Another family member, Major Javed Alam Khanzada was a senior bureaucrat in Khyber Pakhtunkhwa.

 Military career

 During his military career, Khanzada fought in the 1971 Indo-Pakistani war, served as an instructor in 1974–1978 and 1982–1983, and commanded the 13th Lancers in 1983–85.
 He was also present at the Siachen Glacier in 1983.
 In 1988, he was awarded the Tamgha-e-Basalat for his services.
 In 1992–1994, he was posted as a military attaché at the Pakistani embassy in Washington, D.C.
-He was also a field officer of the Inter-Services Intelligence (ISI), working for the intelligence agency for over a decade from the 1980s to the mid-1990s, during which he specialised on affairs related to Balochistan and Afghanistan.
+He was also a field officer of the Inter-Services Intelligence (ISI), working for the intelligence agency for over a decade from the 1980s to the mid-1990s, during which he specialised in affairs related to Balochistan and Afghanistan.